-Internships are a great way to learn about law careers and to help develop your research skills for an eventual advanced degree program.
-Use the steps above to make the most of your internship search, and take advantage of the following special options as well.
+Pre-Law & Students Interested in Graduate School: Internships are a great way to learn about law careers and to help develop your research skills for an eventual advanced degree program.
+Meet with a Career Coach to discuss your search and take advantage of the following special options as well.

 - Pre-Law: Join the pre-law listserv for regular internship postings.
 Email the pre-law advisor to request a subscription.